GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 - Output formats
 - Output sources

-The only thing that needs to be followed is that inputs should be transformed into Beam Row and outputs should be transformed from Beam Row.
+Following the template design, it is recommended that inputs are transformed into Beam Row and outputs are transformed from Beam Row.

 ### Ideas for Extensions

-Here is the list of ideas for possible enhancements of this template:
+Ideas for possible enhancements of this template:

-- Support reading/writing AVRO format
 - Support reading data from BigQuery
 - Support writing data to Pub/Sub
 - Add transformations or protectors for data